Muts256/Detection-ELK/README.md

 Note: Using the IP address 0.0.0.0 should not be used in a production environment.
 Restrict the IP address to private only.

 Step 8: Generate Encryption Keys.

+3 keys will be generated.
+This command generates encryption keys used by Kibana to protect authentication data, saved objects, and reporting data at rest.

 Navigate to /usr/share/kibana/bin
 ```
 cd /usr/share/kibana/bin
 ./kibana-encryption-keys generate
 ```

 Step 9: Add the keys to the keystore

 ```
+.kibana-keystore add xpack.security.encryptionKey

+.kibana-keystore add xpack.reporting.encryptionKey

+.kibana-keystore add xpack.encryptedSavedObjects. encryptionKey

 ```